Compare Trade School

 What is the job outlook for sterile processing technicians?

 The BLS projects continued demand for medical equipment preparers.
 The constant need for sterile instruments in healthcare ensures steady demand.
-See the job outlook section above for current projections.
+According to the Bureau of Labor Statistics, employment of medical equipment preparers is projected to grow 10.0% from 2024 to 2034, which is faster than average for all occupations.
+About 10,900 openings are projected each year.

 How do I advance from technician to supervisor?